anilzen/anilzen.github.io/content/post/hyperboloidal-holography/index.md

 Black holes are simple with just two properties: mass and rotation.
 By dropping an object into a black hole, you can increase its mass and change its rotation.

-The simplicity of black holes seems to contradict the second law of thermodynamics, which states that *total entropy never decreases*.
+The simplicity of black holes contradicts the second law of thermodynamics, which states that *total entropy never decreases*.
 If black holes are that simple, you can reduce total entropy by dropping a high-entropy object, say a hot teacup, into the black hole.

 [Wheeler](https://en.wikipedia.org/wiki/John_Archibald_Wheeler), best known for coining the term "black hole," tasked one of his graduate students at Princeton, the young [Bekenstein](https://en.wikipedia.org/wiki/Jacob_Bekenstein), with resolving this paradox.
 The [golden age](https://en.wikipedia.org/wiki/History_of_general_relativity#Golden_age) of relativity was in full swing around 1970, and Princeton was among the best places to be.
-Christodoulou, another student of Wheeler, and Hawking had just shown that *the area of a black hole horizon never decreases*.
+[Christodoulou](https://en.wikipedia.org/wiki/Demetrios_Christodoulou), another student of Wheeler, and [Hawking](https://en.wikipedia.org/wiki/Stephen_Hawking) had just shown that *the area of a black hole horizon never decreases*.
 To resolve the entropy paradox, Bekenstein conjectured that black holes must have entropy and that the entropy must be proportional to the area of the black hole horizon in Planck units.
 The proportionality constant was determined by the discovery of  [Hawking temperature](https://en.wikipedia.org/wiki/Hawking_radiation), which is why we call it the [Bekenstein-Hawking](http://www.scholarpedia.org/article/Bekenstein-Hawking_entropy) Black-Hole entropy
 $$ S_{BH} = \frac{A}{4 L_P^2}$$
-where $L_P$ is the [Planck length](https://en.wikipedia.org/wiki/Planck_length), $S$ stands for entropy (probably after [Sadi Carnot](https://en.wikipedia.org/wiki/Nicolas_L%C3%A9onard_Sadi_Carnot)), and BH stands for [Brief History](#brief-history-of-bekenstein-hawking-black-hole-entropy).
+where $A$ is the horizon area, $L_P$ is the [Planck length](https://en.wikipedia.org/wiki/Planck_length), $S$ stands for entropy (probably after [Sadi Carnot](https://en.wikipedia.org/wiki/Nicolas_L%C3%A9onard_Sadi_Carnot)), and BH stands for [Brief History](#brief-history-of-bekenstein-hawking-black-hole-entropy).

 You may think this is a curious result about curious objects called black holes with little relevance to our notion of spacetime.
 But consider the following question: what is the maximum entropy in a finite, say spherical region?
 If you take some high-entropy matter and squeeze it spherically (with your mind), eventually, you hit the Bekenstein-Hawking entropy, and the compressed matter forms a black hole.
 This thought experiment leads to the surprising conclusion that the entropy of any matter system is bound by the surface area of the smallest sphere that encloses it[^1].